UC Riverside Financial Aid

 - If your financial aid award is not finalized, you will need to make alternative Payment Arrangements.

-- Monitor your status on R’Web for the 2020-2021 award year for any requirements that may need to be complete by clicking on “Requirements and Eligibility.”
+- Monitor your status on R’Web for any requirements that may need to be complete by clicking on “Requirements and Eligibility.”

 - Federal Loans – if you recently completed a Master Promissory Note and /or Entrance Counseling please allow 5 business days for the loan to be ready to disburse.

 Visit the Student Business Services website for information about: